 - Who is my academic advisor?

-Students admitted to the HWIH major are assigned a designated academic advisor through the College of Nursing Office of Student Affairs, Equity and Inclusion.
+Students admitted to the HWIH major are assigned a designated academic advisor through the College of Nursing Office of Student Affairs and Success.
 Contact information for the advising staff can be found here.

 - As a parent of a HWIH student may I contact the academic advising staff?

 Parents are welcome to contact the academic advising staff.
 However, much of the information pertaining to your child's academic work and progression is protected by the Family Educational Rights and Privacy Act (FERPA) and cannot be discussed with parents without the student's official written consent documentation on file.

 - Where should I send my AP scores?

 Please send AP scores to the following address: